Guide to the PCI-DSS v4.0.1 regulations [Updated for 2025]

 12. Support information security with organizational policies and programs

-These fines can range from $5000 to $100,000 a month (4,000 to 80,000 GBP).
+Are there penalties for PCI-DSS non-compliance?
+The PCI compliance framework does have ‘teeth’ in that it can lead to real-world fines for businesses who are found to be non-compliant.
+These fines can range from $5,000 to $100,000 a month.
 Also, other penalties and consequences can affect businesses monetarily, such as higher bank transaction fees or possibly even termination of the relationship with the bank altogether.

-What’s new in PCI DSS in 4.0?
+What’s new in PCI-DSS v4.0.1?

 With the customized approach, businesses can design their own security controls and standards to satisfy the PCI DSS v4.0 standard requirements and even modify the implementation procedures and meet the needs set forth.
 In addition, it allows businesses to demonstrate how they are meeting the security intent of each PCI DSS requirement.
 Companies may use new security approaches different from those outlined by traditional PCI requirements, providing an alternative way to meet the PCI DSS framework’s requirements.

-It is worth noting when using the customized approach, a qualified security assessor (QSA) must review and determine if the custom controls defined by the customer are acceptable to comply with the requirements as outlined.
+It’s worth noting when using the customized approach, a qualified security assessor (QSA) must review and determine if the custom controls defined by the customer are acceptable to comply with the requirements as outlined.
 However, this brings advantages for the customer and the ability to verify meeting the requirements satisfactorily.

 The defined approach with PCI-DSS 4.0 remains relatively unchanged from prior versions.
 It is a detailed control statement and related testing the QSA must complete confirming the control is in place.
 Compensating controls are still a viable option and can be used when needed.
 The defined approach is ideal for organizations at the beginning stages of their cybersecurity and compliance initiatives, have budget constraints, or already have compensating controls in place that align with PCI-DSS requirements.